Visa and entry requirements for Australia

-All foreign nationals, excluding New Zealand passport holders, require a visa to enter Australia.
+All foreign nationals, excluding New Zealand passport holders, need a visa to enter Australia.
 Citizens from some countries can apply for an Electronic Travel Authority (ETA), but if you’re not eligible for an ETA, you must apply for a standard tourist visa instead – a fee applies for both.
 Always check the Australian government website or your government's foreign travel advisories for the latest information.

 Read more about visa and entry requirements below.